paliarush/magento2-vagrant-for-developers/README.md

 To debug Magento Setup script, go to [Magento installation script](scripts/guest/m-reinstall) and find `php ${install_cmd}`.
 Follow steps above for any CLI script

-:information_source: In addition to XDebug support, [config.yaml](etc/config.yaml.dist) has several options in `debug` section which allow easy access to Magento developer mode, storefront and admin UI debugging.
+:information_source: In addition to XDebug support, [config.yaml](etc/config.yaml.dist) has several options in `debug` section which allow storefront and admin UI debugging.
+Plus, desired Magento mode (developer/production/default) can be enabled using `magento_mode` option, default is developer mode.

 ### Connecting to MySQL DB